DaliaRefaat/workout-session-intensity-using-fuzzy-logic/README.md

 # workout-session-intensity-using-fuzzy-logic
 Fuzzy Logic-Based Workout Session Intensity Calculator

 This Python script employs fuzzy logic to determine an appropriate workout session intensity based on input parameters such as heart rate, sleep quality, and energy level.
-Fuzzy logic allows for a more human-like decision-making process by considering the uncertainty and ambiguity in these inputs.
+Fuzzy logic allows for a more human-like decision-making process by considering the uncertainty and ambiguity in these inputs, It was mainly used for HUAWEI WATCH FIT watch as a future project

 Features:
 Imaginary Dataset Generation: